What is the Keswick movement, and is it biblical?

 In the same way, Keswick theologians take a very real and biblical distinction between justification and sanctification and press it too far.
 Scripture tells us that all those who are saved (justified) are also being sanctified.
 God promises to finish the work He began in us (Philippians 1:6).

 “But now having been freed from sin and enslaved to God, you derive your benefit, resulting in sanctification” (Romans 6:22, NASB).
 We are freed from sin by Christ’s sacrifice on the cross, but our freedom must lead to holiness (sanctification), not further sin.
-Rather, Paul tells us earlier in the same chapter that we are “to consider yourselves to be dead to sin, but alive to God in Christ Jesus” (Romans 6:11, NASB).
+Rather, Paul tells us that we are “to consider [ourselves] to be dead to sin, but alive to God in Christ Jesus” (Romans 6:11, NASB).
 The picture that we see painted in these verses is that it is impossible for the believer to persist in sin, once he or she has truly entered into a relationship with Christ.
 Keswick theology says that one could be a genuine Christian and still say something like, “I have been justified, but I am not being sanctified, because I don’t see the need to be right now.
 I’m a Christian, surely; I’m just not as dedicated as others might be.”
 Of course, Scripture tells us that such an attitude is really evidence that the person speaking is not a believer (1 John 2:3–4).
 As a result, Keswick theology may give false assurance of salvation to those who refuse to submit to the Word of God but still want to think of themselves as truly saved.

-Sanctification is a long, gradual, and sometimes tortuous process, and it something that all believers will experience, not just those who have a “second touch” of the Spirit.
+Sanctification is a long, gradual, and sometimes tortuous process, and it is something that all believers will experience, not just those who have a “second touch” of the Spirit.
 The Keswick movement has some commendable points—an emphasis on the lordship of Christ and personal holiness, discipleship, and a promotion of missionary activity.
 And some historic evangelistic efforts have begun at Keswick Conventions.
 However, Keswick theology’s insistence on a “second blessing,” its hierarchy of “sanctified” Christians vs. those who are “only justified,” and its bent toward the unbiblical doctrine of entire sanctification are causes of concern.

 Recommended Resource: Pleasing God: Discovering the Meaning and Importance of Sanctification by R.C.
 Sproul